google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 Starting in Chrome 68, HTTP requests that check for updates to the service worker script will no longer be fulfilled by the [HTTP cache](/web/fundamentals/performance/optimizing-content-efficiency/http-caching) by default.
-This works around a [common developer pain point](/web/tools/workbox/guides/service-worker-checklist#cache-control_of_your_service_worker_file), in which setting an inadvertent `Cache-Control:` header on your service worker script could lead to delayed updates.
+This works around a [common developer pain point](/web/tools/workbox/guides/service-worker-checklist#cache-control_of_your_service_worker_file), in which setting an inadvertent `Cache-Control` header on your service worker script could lead to delayed updates.

 If you've already opted-out of HTTP caching for your `/service-worker.js` script by serving it